 Relationship between futures contracts that expire in different months

-As explained in the previous lesson, futures contracts expiring in the later month tend to have higher prices, meaning that the closer expiry month usually has lower price.
+As explained in the previous lesson, futures contracts expiring in the later month tend to have higher prices, meaning that the closer expiry month usually has a lower price.
 This is called contango market.

 Contango market represents sufficient supply of the commodity in the spot market to meet the demand.
-In a contango market contracts with a later expiration date are sold at a “premium” to closer contracts, and close to expiry futures contracts are also sold at a premium to the cash.
+In a contango market, contracts with a later expiration date are sold at a “premium” to closer contracts, and close to expiry futures contracts are also sold at a premium to the cash.
 The “premium” is because of the carrying charges.
 For example, let’s assume a consumer needs the commodity in three months.
-The consumer has two alternatives: 1) buy the futures contracts that expire in three months or 2) buy the commodity in the cash market now and store it for three months.
+The consumer has two alternatives: 1) buy the futures contracts that expire in three months, or 2) buy the commodity in the cash market now and store it for three months.

 There are some costs associated with the second alternative (buying the commodity in the cash market and storing it until it is needed).
 These costs are called carrying charges (carrying costs) and mainly include storage cost, insurance, and cost of borrowed money to finance the commodity.